KennethL/KennethL.github.io/_posts/2020-5-13-OTP-23-Highlights.md

 # SSH
 Two notable SSH features were provided as Pull Requests from open source users, namely support for fetching keys from ssh-agents and TCP/IP port forwarding.
 Port forwarding is sometimes called tunneling or tcp-forward/direct-tcp.
 In the OpenSSH client, port forwarding corresponds to the options -L and -R.

 Ssh agent stored keys improves the security while port forwarding is often used to get an encrypted tunnel between two hosts.
 In the area of key handling, the default key plugin ssh_file.erl is rewritten and extended with OpenSSH file format "openssh-key-v1".
-A limitation so far is that keys in the new format can't be encrypted The default plugin now also uses port numbers which increases the security.
+A limitation so far is that keys in the new format cannot be encrypted The default plugin now also uses port numbers which increases the security.

 The SSH application can now be configured in an Erlang config-file.
 This gives the possibility to for example change the supported algorithm set without code change.